I have never met anyone who desired to fail in reaching their goals.

 This year, you will be among the few that accomplish things above the ordinary.

-At some point in the future, you will have accomplished those goals that seemed like a dream when you created them.
+In the future, you will have accomplished those goals that seemed like a dream when you created them.

 You will be stoked.